erikyuzwa/remote-work-links/README.md

 # remote-work-links
-curated set of updated remote work links, opportunities and sites.
+curated set of sites dedicated, in some capacity, to remote work.

 ## North America